superdurable/iwf/docs/WorkflowStateOptions.md

 workflow want to handle the errors differently.

 ##### Execute API
-For Execute API, you can use `PROCEED_TO_CONFIGURED_STATE` similarly, but it's required to set the `ExecuteApiFailureProceedStateId` to use with it.
+For Execute API, you can set `PROCEED_TO_CONFIGURED_STATE` as failure policy, with a `ProceededState` configured.
 The proceeded state will take the same input from the original failed state.

+When the current state fails, instead of failing the workflow, it will go to the ProceededState for recovery.

+Then in the recovery(proceeded) state, it's up to state to continue to run the workflow, or fail the workflow.

-The failure policies are especially helpful for recovery logic.
+Thius failure policy are especially helpful for recovery logic.

 For example, a `DebitState` is making three API calls for the debit operation but failed at the 3rd one.
 You want to undo the first two.
 In that case, you can set a `UndoDebitState` as the recovery state for the DebitState.
 When DebitState fails, instead of failing workflow, it will proceed to `UndoDebitState` to let you undo the first two operations.

-In the recovery(proceeded) state, it's up to you to continue to run the workflow, or fail the workflow.

-In Java SDK, it will be:
+Example in Java SDK:
 ```java
 public class DebitState extends WorkflowState {
     @Override